ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

      the filtered DNS response points to a server that will display the block page.
-If the client is using HTTPS (via a web browser or another application) this results in a certificate validation error which gives no information to the end-user about the reason for the DNS filtering.
+If the client is using HTTPS (via a web browser or another application) this results in a certificate validation error which gives no information to the end user about the reason for the DNS filtering.

    * Enterprise networks do not always assume that all the connected devices